JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/5_Blockchain_vs_traditional_databases.md

 |user only can contribute more data in the additional blocks in the Blockchain.
 The old data will not be destroyed; it will stay in the system and be accessible to the public.	|The client performs four action in a typical database: Create, Read, Update, and Delete.
 These are the four steps in the CRUD process.|
 |The information that is current and the information that was previously available coexist.
 It generates a database with its histories in it.
 This property of Blockchain makes it handy for tracing records and determining a product’s validity.	|The information in a centralized or traditional database is current at any given time.
 If want to check old data need to found the history backup, and it also may incomplete.|

+## Use Blockchain for
+Real-time data exchange
+Financial transfer
+Identifying and authenticating records
+dApps (Decentralized applications)

+## Use traditional database for
+Relational Data
+Confidential records
+Conventional storage systems
+Data that would be frequently modified